 HomVEE focuses its resources on reviewing manuscripts about impact studies that answer the review’s core question of whether an early childhood home visiting model is effective.
 Research that answers other questions is not eligible for review by HomVEE.
 For example, questions about for whom and under what circumstances a model is effective are valuable to the field but beyond the scope of the HomVEE review.

 Research evaluating the impact of an isolated model feature or group of features is generally ineligible for HomVEE’s annual review, as are certain types of findings based on (1) covariate-unadjusted analyses, (2) item-level measures, and (3) binary variables.
 Additionally, analyses designed to answer questions other than whether a model is effective are generally ineligible for review.
-A longer discussion of these types of analyses and exceptions in which HomVEE would review them can be found in Chapter 3 of the Version 2.1 Handbook of Procedures and Evidence Standards located on the Methods and Standards section of the website.
+A longer discussion of contrasts that HomVEE reviews and ineligible and preferred analyses can be found in Chapter 3 of the Handbook of Procedures and Evidence Standards located on the Methods and Standards page of the website.

 Does HomVEE provide guidelines authors can refer to when writing up their research findings?

 HomVEE’s Reporting Guide for Authors provides guidance about how to describe each eligible research design and how to report findings in a way that is clear, complete, and transparent.
 Reporting the information described in the Reporting Guide for Authors is considered a best practice in general, but it can also help HomVEE reviewers determine the appropriate rating to assign to the manuscript.